camptocamp/papyrus/README.rst

 GeoJSON(P) Renderer
 ----------------

-Papyrus provides a GeoJSON and GeoJSONP renderer, based on Sean Gillies' `geojson package
+Papyrus provides a GeoJSON and GeoJSONP renderers, based on Sean Gillies' `geojson package
 <http://trac.gispython.org/lab/wiki/GeoJSON>`_.

 To be able to use the GeoJSON(P) renderer the GeoJSON(P) renderer factory must be